 To help answer these questions, we conducted a heuristic evaluation and usability test to see how the different evaluation methods compared.

-on a heuristic evaluation of the Budget and Enterprise websites.
+We recently reported on a heuristic evaluation of the Budget and Enterprise websites.
 Four inspectors (2 experts and 2 novices) independently examined each website for issues users might encounter.
 They were asked to limit their inspections to two tasks (finding a rental location and renting a car).

 In total, 22 issues were identified across the four evaluators.
 How many of these issues would users encounter and what was missed?